 Sign up to my monthly newsletter to receive my latest post and wine offers! http://eepurl.com/dDdSbD

-It is very unusual for me to write a wine post mid-week and this is because I am usually working at home in the evening.
-However, I am pleased to report that I am having some respite from working at home this week.
-I know it will be brief but it is very welcome.
-Yesterday, I opened a bottle of Soave Classico Superiore from the Tesco Finest range.
-I was very impressed with it and tonight it has continued to delight.
+I was very impressed with Soave Classico Superiore from the Tesco Finest range.
 Soave is white wine from my favourite region in Italy, Veneto.
 Like all Italian wines, the wine takes the name of the region rather than the grape.
-The grape is Garganega and is grown in the hills above the city of Soave, only 12 miles east of Verona where I love the opera festival, food and wine in August.
+The grape is Garganega and is grown in the hills above the city of Soave, only 12 miles east of Verona where I love the food and wine and the opera festival in August.
 Usually, Soave purchased in the supermarket is very fresh and lemony and can often lack character but this Soave was interesting, full bodied and wonderful.The colour was deep, bright gold.
-I have never seen such a golden Soave, not even when I have been in Italy.
-The nose was pineapple chunks and at first I thought it was past its best because the colour and nose were so unfamiliar to me when associated with this grape but it was far from past its best.
-On the palate, there was a complete lack of acidity which I was not expecting at all.
-Soave Classico has high acidity but his Soave Classico Superiore was floral and smooth, sweet pineapple with a long finish of lime and oak.
+I have never seen such a golden Soave outside of Italy.
+The nose was pineapple chunks and on the palate, there was a complete lack of acidity.
+Soave Classico usually has a fresh acidity but this Soave Classico Superiore was floral and smooth, sweet pineapple with a long finish of lime and oak.
 I was really impressed with this wine.

 I drank Soave Classico Superiore 2016 over two evenings.
 When first opened it, it was gorgeous but benefitted from the addition of food.
 I served it with vegetarian pizza and salad.
 The cheese and vegetables on the pizza were a perfect match and the cheese matched the oak on the length.
 I had copious amounts of olive oil on my salad and avoided tomatoes as tomatoes are too acidic for this wine.
 The match with the olive oil was perfect.
 This confirms the adage ‘what grows together goes together’.
 The olive oil was from a similar region as the wine, a town around Lake Garda; Peschiera del Garda.